 Where Should I Stay in Zadar?

 You’ll want to stay close to or inside the Old Town.
 This area is pedestrian-only, so cars can only circle around the outside.
+There are lots of options for where to stay in Zadar, from the old town to beach resorts.

 We stayed in this apartment and highly recommend it.
 It is a fantastic location right next to the Roman Forum, with a view of the ocean from a lovely balcony.
 It’s just a few feet to the road, so getting your bags to the door is easy.
 There are a lot of steps to the top floor, but it’s worth it!
 The apartment is newly renovated and has everything you could need for your stay.